The Best Self Tanners for Fair Skin + My Current Routine

 I'm the girl who's mostly Greek & Italian, and somehow ended up with fair skin and freckles from the little bit of Irish in me.
 Self tanner has been a staple in my routine for 15+ years; I've tried so many products, including just about every cult favorite, and have finally landed on the best self tanners for fair skin.

 Over the years, I've found a routine that works for me and allows me to keep an even, lasting tan from week to week.
-Sharing how my self tanning routine breaks down, my favorite self tanners for fair skin and a few self tanning hacks for the perfect tan!
+Sharing how my self tanning routine breaks down, my current favorite tanners and a few self tanning hacks for the perfect tan!

 My Self Tanning Routine

-To start my routine, I shower, exfoliate and shave 6-12 hours prior to tanning.
-Why?
-So the pores on my legs have a chance to fully close up.
+To start my routine, I shower, exfoliate and shave a few hours prior to tanning.
+Waiting a few hours is key so the pores on my legs have a chance to fully close up.
 If you self-tan immediately after shaving, your skin can react to the ingredients in your self tanner, creating a similar rash to razor burn.
 Additionally, your self tanner can "cling" to your open pores, causing that strawberry legs-look.

-PS - If you suffer from razor burn or strawberry legs, try this shave gel.
+PS - If you suffer from razor burn or strawberry legs, try this shave cream.

 I love Mario Badescu's Coconut Exfoliating Scrub (smells amazing) and especially when I'm exfoliating to remove self tanner from the week prior, I'll use an exfoliating mitt which helps to remove any dead skin + leftover tanner.
 As for shaving, I've tried a handful of razor subscriptions over the past few years, and Athena Club has been gentlest on my sensitive skin.